smakosh/old-smakosh.com/content/posts/how-to-add-dark-theme-easily-with-a-custom-react-hook/index.md

 }
 ```

-Let's setup a function now that toggles in between themes
+Let's setup a function now that toggles in between themes and stores the selected theme in localStorage

 ```jsx
 import { useEffect, useState } from 'react'